ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Each `BinaryLadderStep` structure contains information related to one version of the label in the binary ladder for the target version, listed in the same order that the versions are output by the algorithm in {{binary-ladder}}.
-The `proof` field contains the VRF proof, where `VRF.Np` denotes the proof size of the VRF algorithm.
+The `proof` field contains the VRF proof.
 The `commitment` field contains the commitment to the label's value at that version.
 The `commitment` field is omitted only for versions of the label that don't exist and for the target version of the label, as the commitment to the target version is computed from `opening` and `value`.

 The `search` field contains the output of updating the user's view of the tree to match `TreeHead.tree_size` followed by either a fixed-version or